stackbit-projects/maroon-stegosaurus-ed814/content/pages/index.md

   - type: hero_section
     title: Solana Art District
     subtitle: Optional hero section subtitle
-    content: >-
+    content: >
-      A podcast for Web developers interested in building Jamstack websites.
-      Hosted by Miles Tone.
+      An NFT collection for the world interested in exceptional art work on the Solana blockchain.
     actions:
       - label: Subscribe to Podcast
         url: /thank-you